BorisLeung/STAT4012/README.md

 #### Mac Users

 Conda environment is used as of the date of writing this section(The author of this section also happens to have a device with the M2Pro Chip).
-The `mac.yaml` should be present within under the same directory as this readme file should be able to create a new conda environment.
+The `mac.yaml` should be present under the same directory as this readme file should be able to create a new conda environment.
 Simply use:

 ```
 conda create -f mac.yaml